ciraben/covid-update/README.md

 * Whenever possible while testing new features, use `--testing` to avoid frequent server requests.
 * Any optional arguments should be added via `argparse` and documented in the README and the script docstring.
 * All changes shall adhere to [PEP 8](https://www.python.org/dev/peps/pep-0008/) and [PEP 440](https://www.python.org/dev/peps/pep-0440/) specifications.
-* All changes should be documented in `CHANGELOG.md`.
+* Notable changes should be documented in `CHANGELOG.md`.

 This project is released with the [Contributor Covenant's](https://www.contributor-covenant.org/) [Contributor Code of Conduct](/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.